quentin-aslan/max-explorer/README.md

 Some trip search algorithms are complex and are covered by automated tests.

 - Tests are located in the `tests` directory
-- A SQLite database is used for testing
+- A Postgres database is used for testing
-- The database is initialized and migrated by `tests/setupTestDb.ts`, which uses the shared `umzug` logic from the `scripts` folder
+- The database is initialized and migrated by `tests/postgres-test-manager.ts`, which uses the shared `umzug` logic from the `scripts` folder